 (2) Synonym scoring step.
 Scan the “pair count” table with a MapReduce program, and calculate similarities of word pairs.
 Single word hits are calculated by first looking up each single word in CW09FreqTable, and then adding up its frequency in each document it appears.

 (3) Synonym filtering step.
-Filter the word pairs with a similarity threshold value, and output the pairs with similarities higher than the threshold.
+Filter the word pairs with a similarity value above a threshold, and output these.
 This step is actually carried out on-the-fly by the MapReduce program in step (2).

 An Optimized LCIR Synonym Mining Algorithm

-The performance of the naive algorithm turns out poor, mainly because step (1) generates a huge number of word pairs, which leads to a huge number of random accesses to CW09FreqTable; moreover, since a single word may appear in many word pairs, there is a lot of repeated calculation for the hits of single words in step (2).
+The performance of the simple algorithm of Section 5.2, turns out poor, mainly because step (1) generates a huge number of word pairs, which leads to a huge number of random accesses to CW09FreqTable; moreover, since a single word may appear in many word pairs, there is a lot of repeated calculation for the hits of single words in step (2).

-To improve this algorithm, we observe from the formula above that similarity of (w1, w2) is not 0 only if both Hits("w1 w2") and Hits("w2 w1") are not 0.
-Since most word pairs appear only in one order in the documents, we can reduce the number of word pairs to be checked in step (2) by only generating pairs that appear in both order in step (1).
-Based on this principle, we applied the following optimizations to the naive algorithm:
+To improve this algorithm, we observe from the formula above that similarity of (w1, w2) is non zero only if both Hits("w1 w2") and Hits("w2 w1") are non zero.
+Since most word pairs appear only in one order in a given document, we can reduce the number of word pairs to be checked in step (2) by only generating pairs that appear in both order in step (1).
+Based on this principle, we applied the following optimizations to the simple algorithm:

 Firstly, in step (1), local combiners and global reducers were added to filter the word pairs, so that a pair (w1, w2) is generated only if Hits("w1 w2") > 0 and Hits("w2 w1") > 0.

 Secondly, before step (2) is executed, a word count table is generated to only record the total hits of each word in the data set.
-The total hits information is intensively used in step (2), and addition of this table not only makes access to such information faster, but also eliminates the unnecessary total hits recalculation in the naive algorithm.
+The total hits information is intensively used in step (2), and addition of this table not only makes access to such information faster, but also eliminates the unnecessary total hits recalculation in the simple algorithm.
 Furthermore, since a large portion of words (40% - 50%) appear only once in all documents, we choose not to store these words in the word count table.
 Therefore, if we cannot find a word in this table, we know its frequency is 1.
 At the same time, we apply a bloom filter to the word count table to efficiently identify words that are not recorded in the table.

 Finally, in the synonym scoring step, a memory buffer is added for storing word total hits information, so that repeated access to the frequency of the same word can be completed in local memory.